Fundraising concert in Offaly church to aid Ukrainian refugees

 The HSE choir will take part in the concert

-The magnificent setting of St Catherine’s Church, Tullamore is the venue for a fundraising concert in aid of Ukrainian refugees this month.
+The magnificent setting of St Catherine’s Church, Tullamore will be the venue for a fundraising concert in aid of Ukrainian refugees this month.

 In what promises to be a wonderful evening of musical entertainment, three local choirs will come together to sing in public for the first time since the beginning of the Covid 19 pandemic.